 My husband was an hour away.
 My in-laws didn’t live far, but I was worried as to how much time I had to make a plan.
 I tried to call my husband but he didn’t pick up.
 So I called 911 and told them I was pretty sure I was having another heart attack.

 My tween daughter found me in my room, writhing in pain.
 She took the phone and talked to the 911 operator.
 I remember speaking to my husband at some point before the ambulance arrived.
 My in-laws arrived to care for my daughter.

 Little did we know that my heart attacks were a result of a more serious condition.
-We decided to go ahead the next day to get the surgery as my cardiologist was very concerned as it had been 5 years since my last heart catheterization.
+We decided to go ahead the next day to have the surgery as my cardiologist was very concerned.
+It had been 5 years since my last heart catheterization.
 A couple of days later, again I was released in stable condition but with no reason why.